sergiors/pheanstalk-service-provider/README.md

     ]));
 ```

-If your install [Console Service Provider](https://github.com/sergiors/console-service-provider), you can enjoy more features.
+If you install [Console Service Provider](https://github.com/sergiors/console-service-provider), you can enjoy more features.

 License
 -------